jamescherti/pathaction/README.md

 pathaction --allow-dir ~/projects
 ```

-After this command completes, `.pathaction.yaml` files located in the `~/projects` directory will be recognized and processed.

 ### Rule-set files: `.pathaction.yaml`

 The `pathaction` command-line tool uses regular expressions or filename pattern matching found in the rule-set file named `.pathaction.yaml` to associate commands with file types.